rafadhlillah13/rafadhlillah13/README.md

 - 👋 Hi, I’m @rafadhlillah13
-- 👀 I’m interested in Data Science
+- 👀 I’m Freshman Data Science
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science at Institut Teknologi Sumatera
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on Linked in : RAFI FADHLILLAH or instagram @rafadhlillah13

 <!---